Crown Heights tour

 A walk through Crown Heights offers many options.
 If we visit as an extension of the Brooklyn 101 tour, we can focus on the Hasidic enclave in Crown Heights South (described further here) then, if time, extend well beyond that area.
 If we visit as an extension of the Bedford-Stuyvesant tour, we'll start in Crown Heights North, the area with the most spectacular architecture.

 We'll see the remnants of Brooklyn's old automobile row and the grandeur of Grant Square, a hub for development of major apartment buildings and civic buildings.
+We can stop into a fantastic Trinidadian bakery and see three segments of the recent Crown Heights North historic district.
+We can see the Bedford-Union Armory, site of a controversial redevelopment plan, and--from a distance--the housing complex that replaced Ebbets Field.

 Distance from Midtown Manhattan: 30-40 minutes